KiDS-WL/kcap/README.md

 ```
 conda env create -f conda_env.yaml
 ```
 This creates a `kcap_env` environment that should have all the necessary dependencies.
-Activate the environment with `source activate kcap_test`.
+Activate the environment with `source activate kcap_env`.

 We can now build kcap (which installs a standalone version of CosmoSIS):
 ```